iPhone Fell Into Water? 3 Steps Against Water Damage

 Many non-technical people are clueless when it comes to what to do when an iPhone gets wet.
 Here’s what you can do for damage control and damage reduction when the wet element and your favorite gadget get into an unfortunate meeting.

-Step 1: Turn off iPhone immediately
+1. Turn off iPhone immediately

-The first and most important step is to turn off your iPhone as soon as it makes contact with water.
+The first and most important step is to turn off your iPhone as soon as it made contact with water.
 This makes sure that the electrical current coming from your battery does not fry any components.

 Your iPhone might have switched itself off automatically after full immersion.
 This is a fail-safe mechanism and prevents short circuiting.
 In this case, please do not attempt to turn it back on until you follow the rest of the guide, simply leave it deactivated.
 Otherwise you might cause further electrical damage to the unit.